TRIGGER

 The Physics of Collapse and the Anatomy of Choice

-The Wound
+The Question

 You believe your decisions are yours.
 Every preference, every impulse, every conviction — you assume they originated inside you.
 What I kept finding, across psychology labs and marketing boardrooms and political campaigns, was a different story.
 Your choices have been architectured by people who studied your reflexes before you knew you had them.

-The Medicine
+The Insight

 Not immunity from influence — that's impossible, and anyone who promises it is selling you another trigger.
 What this book offers is the ability to see the machinery while it's running.
 To notice the trigger before the reflex fires.
 To choose which triggers you answer to — and which ones you let pass through.